 Cost: Free

-Located in Paternoster Square just next to the iconic St Paul’s Cathedral, this is one of the smaller Christmas markets in London.
-If you’re working in the City, or visiting St Paul’s it’s the perfect place to visit and enjoy a cup of mulled wine or some festive food, and browse through the stalls selling arts and crafts.
+Located in Paternoster Square, just next to the iconic St Paul’s Cathedral, is one of the smaller Christmas markets in London.
+If you’re working in the City or visiting St Paul’s it’s the perfect place to visit and get into the festive spirit.

 Nearest Tube: St Paul’s